EDUCBA

 Advantages:

-• It produces a high quality of the product.
+• It produces a high-quality product.

 • The testing process started early.